bradleyboehmke/bradleyboehmke/tutorials/descriptives_categorical.md

 <br>

 ## Proportions
 We can also produce contingency tables that present the proportions (percentages) of each category or combination of categories.
-To do this we simply feed the frequency tables produced by `table()` to the `prop.table()` function
+To do this we simply feed the frequency tables produced by `table()` to the `prop.table()` function.
+The following reproduces the previous tables but calculates the proportions rather than counts:

 {% highlight r %}
 # percentages of gender categories